What can you do with a Bachelor of Aviation?

 Please view the fees and scholarships information for Aviation Management or Flights Operations majors for further details.

-Why study a Bachelor of Aviation with USQ?
+Why study a Bachelor of Aviation with UniSQ?

 Take the first steps to a fulfilling career with Australia’s only university to house both Airbus and Boeing simulators.

-From our world-class lecturers to our small class sizes, discover what sets USQ apart and why you should choose us.
+From our world-class lecturers to our small class sizes, discover what sets UniSQ apart and why you should choose us.